astropy/astropy/docs/cosmology/io/details.rst

 However this method has all the attendant drawbacks of :mod:`pickle` — security vulnerabilities and non-human-readable files.
 Pickle files just generally don't make for good persistent storage.

-Solving both these issues, ``astropy`` provides a unified interface for reading and writing data in different formats.
+See :ref:`cosmology_io_builtin_readwrite` for better options.

 .. _cosmology_io_renaming_fields: